thestickybullgod/HashVektor/README.md

 ## How to Activate

+1. Please patch your `HashVektor` executable to the latest version
-1. Launch `HashVektor_v1.1.exe`
+2. Launch `HashVektor_v1.1.exe`
-2. Click **Activate License**
+3. Click **Activate License**
-3. Supply your Machine ID
+4. Supply your Machine ID
-4. License key will be generated and supplied
+5. License key will be generated and supplied
-5. Enter your license key
+6. Enter your license key
-6. HashVektor will bind the key to your machine and unlock full functionality
+7. HashVektor will bind the key to your machine and unlock full functionality

 Activation takes only a few seconds and does not require internet access.